kasiah00/project25/README.md

 # project25
 python project

 I have made a code for a game called 'Bulls and cows' known for '야구게임'.
-Where player gets to play with computer with difficulties 'easy' or 'hard'.
+Where player gets to play with computer for difficulties 'easy' or 'hard'.

 The rule is simple.
 1. Each player(computer) picks a 4 digit number where all digits are unique and leading zero is allowed.